Hacked505/mycleaner/README.md

 ---

-<p>To delete some files, you may need administrator rights
+>To delete some files, you may need administrator rights .
-. to do this, install the package with the command:</p>
+> To do this, install the package with the command:

 ```
 sudo pip install mycleaner